atiqueahmedziad/intro-git-workshop/lessons/intro.md

 I am Atique Ahmed Ziad.
 I am working as a front-end developer at [Motif][motif], where we provide e-commerce solutions and develop apps for shopify.
 Currently, (as of writing) I am working as a student developer at Mozilla (well known for Firefox) on a project as a part of Google Summer of Code (GSoC).
 I worked with Java and Javascript extensively in my software development career.

 Beside that, I am passionate about open source development.
-In past years, I have contributed code to number of Mozilla projects that includes Firefox OS development, Firefox Marketplace, Firefox Add-ons, Firefox Devtools, WebExtension API development.
-I also have a couple of open source projects in my GitHub[github].
+In past years, I have contributed code to number of Mozilla projects that includes Firefox OS development, Firefox Marketplace, Firefox Add-ons, Firefox DevTools, WebExtension API development.
+I also have a couple of open source projects in my [GitHub][github].
 I love mentoring newcomers in open soruce development.

 You can find me on: